 5. Best Kamado Style Grill and Smoker Combo – Kamado Joe Classic II Review

 What We Like…

 - Needs knowledge of advanced BBQ techniques for great results

 - Works only with charcoal

-Kamado style grills are known to be extremely versatile and this Kamado Joe unit is no exception.
+Kamado style grills (Charcoal grills) are known to be extremely versatile and this Kamado Joe unit is no exception.
 Kamado’s provide multiple cooking zones with temperatures ranging from 225F to 750F, making it an excellent choice for both hot searing/grilling and low/slow smoking.
-A total of 406 sq. inches of cooking area is on offer.
+A total of 508 sq. inches of cooking area when utilizing two sets of grill grates.

 The divide and conquer cooking system lets you cook different foods at different heights and different temperatures.
 The heat deflector system and the solid construction make sure that heat stays inside and makes it easier to maintain temperature for long periods of time, making this especially convenient for low and slow cooking sessions.

 The unit sports excellent build quality, has side shelves on either side, and has an integrated thermometer.
 A cast iron top vent makes airflow management easy.
 The functionality of the unit can be enhanced dramatically in many ways with the many accessories on offer.
 For example, you can get a smart temperature control and monitoring attachment for full remote control through their mobile app, a sear plate for fast and easy searing, additional probe thermometers, and pizza-making accessories including the Dojoe cast-aluminum pizza accessory, the deep-dish ceramic pizza stone, and a pizza cutter.
 Kamado Joe keeps advancing their grills with features that make it easier to use.
 That’s why we like them.